mesafoundation/mesa/src/README.md

 {
     // Optional: port that Mesa should listen on.
 Defaults to 4000
     port: number
+    // Optional: namespace for Redis events.
+If you have multiple Mesa instances running on a cluster, you should use this.
+Feature currently unsupported
+    namespace: string

+    // Optional: allow Mesa to use an already established HTTPServer for listening
+    server: http.Server | https.Server
     // Optional: support for pub/sub via Redis
     redis: Redis.RedisOptions | string

-    // Optional: allow Mesa to use an already established HTTPServer for listening.
-Feature currently unsupported
-    server: http.Server

     // Optional
     heartbeat?: {